 “I’ll be back next year, but I’ll be back to win, and we need to review all my equipment”.
 These were the words of Killian Jornet after finishing the Western States 100 miler.
 Twelve months later, he won the event and the iconic Sense was born – (A sense of history)

 The Sense Pro personifies the Sense range.
 It takes inspiration from road running design principles with Contragrip outersole/Profeel film for full surface grip/protection and a 4mm drop leads to increased precision and stability.
 These features encourage optimised feel/ efficiency, equating to speed across varied terrain regardless of skill.
-And let’s be honest, Quicklaces are the best!
+And let’s be honest, Quicklaces are the best and should be on all running shoes!
 I’ve had three sets under my feet for a combined range of 1200kms (and counting) and can’t imagine running with anything else.
 Get after it!

 Asics Gel-Kayano 27 (Olly Woolrych)

-With so many shoe brands around pop Asics throwing their “old” tech in the bin and designing their latest models from the ground up, the Asics Kayano 27 has held onto the technology that has made it one of the highest selling shoes in history.
+With so many running shoe brands emerging, the Asics Kayano 27 has held onto the old cushioning technology that has made it one of the highest selling shoes in history.

-With their trusty gel cushioning system squeezed between two slabs of rubber under the foot it still has the feeling like you have a great deal of material between you and the ground.
+With their trusty Asics gel cushioning system squeezed between two slabs of rubber under the foot it still has the feeling like you have a great deal of material between you and the ground.
 That familiar ramp is still there under the foot with Asics deciding not to buy into the natural running conversation.
 A heavier shoe than most these days but with that comes a luxurious feel with the primo material wrapping the ankle and plush tongue running down the top of the foot.
-Asics Kayano is a safer bet than ever, built for comfort….not speed.
+Asics Kayano is a safer bet than ever, and undoubtedly, one of the best running shoes if you seek comfort….not speed.

 Brooks Glycerin 18 (James Want)

-Not only is the Glycerin better styled for daily wear (compared to HOKA), the well-cushioned trainer provides plenty of stability for my heavy running style, without feeling sluggish, as well as a soft but supportive upper that can be laced up tight without causing discomfort across my wide foot.
-When I need a shoe that is even more lifestyle-focused – that I can cover a short run (5km) home in – I opt for the Under Armour HOVR Phantom 2.
+Not only is the Glycerin better styled for every day wear (compared to HOKA), the well-cushioned trainer provides plenty of stability for my heavy running style, without feeling sluggish, as well as a soft but supportive upper that can be laced up tight without causing discomfort across my wide foot.
+When I need a shoe that is even more lifestyle-focused – that I can cover a short run (5km) home in – I opt for the Under Armour HOVR Phantom 2 running shoes.
 Word of warning though, if you have a wide foot, I’d recommend going a full size and a half up.

 On Cloudflow (Martin Dunk)